knightebsuku/python3-django-qoqa/README.md

 # Python3-qoqa 0.1.0

-qoqa-django is a command line application to help setup django projects and package them as debian(.deb) packages.
+qoqa is a command line application to help setup django projects and package them as debian(.deb) packages._

 * Qoqa is a Zulu word which roughly translates to collect.